Neuronized Priors for Bayesian Sparse Linear Regression: Introduction

+\begin{itemize}{ \item{\it Unification.} Various classes of shrinkage priors can be practically implemented by just changing the activation function.
+This characteristic significantly reduces practical hurdles for the user to test out different priors simultaneously, which can be a valuable option.
+For example, we may find that horseshoe prior is appropriate for analyzing GWAS data on bipolar disorders, whereas SpSL priors work much better for Type-1 diabetes \citep{song2020polygenic}.

+\item{\it Flexibility and efficient computation.} Without having to rely on prior-likelihood conjugacy, neuronized priors still attain comparable or better efficiency for MCMC-based posterior inference compared with the standard procedures, thus can easily accommodate non-conjugate priors.
+In addition, neuronized priors also enable a scalable coordinate descent optimization algorithm for posterior modal estimation, even with discrete SpSL priors.

+\item{\it Desirable theoretical properties.} We give explicit conditions on the activation function and hyperpriors so that the resulting neuronized Bayesian regression achieves the optimal posterior contraction rate (Section~\ref{sec:theory}), and show that a random-walk \emph{Metropolis-Hastings} (RWMH) algorithm converges to the target distribution at an exponential rate, even for non-conjugate priors. } \end{itemize} \spacingset#1{ } \spacingset{1.8}

-We will demonstrate the neuronized counterparts of three popular shrinkage priors for Bayesian sparse regression in Section 2: the discrete SpSL, the Bayesian Lasso, and the horseshoe prior.
-In Section 3, we show how to manage the neuronized prior so as to achieve one's intended goals, such as matching a given prior or controlling the prior sparsity.
-We describe two main advantages of using neuronized priors in Section 4: more efficient MCMC sampling and more effective mode-finding.
-In Section 5, we cover a wide range of simulation studies to compare the effects of different priors and provide evidences showing that Bayesian solutions with discrete SpSL priors and their neuronized counterparts tend to perform better than other approaches when signal is weak to modest.
-Two real data examples are analyzed in Section 6, and a short conclusion is given in Section 7.
-All proofs of main results are provided in Appendix.
+The rest of the article is organized as follows.
+Section~\ref{sec:neuro} details the neuronized counterparts of a few popular shrinkage priors for Bayesian linear regression: the discrete SpSL, the Bayesian Lasso, and the horseshoe and Cauchy priors.
+Section 3 shows how to manage neuronized priors to achieve one's intended goals, such as matching a target prior or controlling the sparsity level.
+Section 4 details main computational strategies and advantages of neuronized priors.
+Section 5 studies theoretical properties of the neuronized priors, including sufficient conditions for achieving an optimal posterior contraction rate and geometric ergodicity of MCMC algorithms under a simple setting.
+Section 6 reports simulation studies to compare the effects of different priors and their neuronized counterparts.
+Two real data examples are analyzed in Section 7, and a short conclusion is given in Section 8.
+Proofs of the main results, efficiency comparisons of some MCMC algorithms, and additional simulation studies are provided in the Supplementary Materials.